SSWConsulting/SSW.Rules.Content/rules/dictate-emails/rule.md

 ![Figure: For a full list of available commands, click here (the box that pops up at the bottom of the screen while you dictate)](dictate-more-commands.png)

 `youtube: https://www.youtube.com/embed/7-soraKpUcY`

+### `Hot Tip - Windows Dictation`

+`If you really get into using dictation, you can press windows key + H to dictate directly through the operating system.
+This is particularly useful if, for instance, you want to dictate a message in Teams, or something else that doesn't have its own dictation function built in.`